I know there’s at least one thing I’m meant to do with my life: write.

 A week later, I managed to haul myself out of the deep end, dry myself off, put on some fresh clothes and get to the next Life Writing class.
 And I’m glad I stuck with it because I’m learning so much from a wonderful teacher and supportive peers.

-I’m still dealing with chronic illness and I’m still working on overcoming a borderline personality disorder.
+I’m still dealing with chronic illness and I’m still working on my mental health.
 I’m still working through events from my past that scarred me.
 The difference now is that I’m choosing not to let these difficulties stop me from writing my story.

 I’m trembling but I’m doing it anyway.